Eye Tracking Based Cognitive Evaluation of Automatic Readability Assessment Methods: Discussion

 The alternative, human readability labeling approach includes absolute and comparative labeling of the readability level of different texts (e.g., graded readers and pairwise annotation of relative readability).
 Level annotations have been obtained both from experts, such as teachers, and from non-expert annotators, for example, via crowdsourcing.
-While such annotations have been widely adopted for training and evaluating readability scoring systems in NLP, they too have fundamental drawbacks \cite{vajjala2022trends}.
-First, labeling is operationalized via highly non-trivial annotation tasks, whose inter-annotator agreement is largely unknown.The texts often differ in content, which, according to Vajjala ``... leads us to question what the ARA models learn -- is it a notion of text complexity, or topical differences among texts?''\cite{vajjala2022trends}.
+While such annotations have been widely adopted for training and evaluating readability scoring systems in NLP, they too have fundamental drawbacks \citep{vajjala2022trends}.
+First, labeling is operationalized via highly non-trivial annotation tasks.
+Inter-annotator agreement on these tasks is largely unknown, and was found to be low when measured \citep{brunato2018sentence}.
+Further, annotations are often limited to a small set of discrete, annotation-framework-specific levels.

-Eye tracking enables a viable alternative to the reading comprehension and labeling approaches, that obviates many of their limitations.
-Perhaps its key advantage is that differently from comprehension questions and human judgments, which are both \emph{offline} behavioral signals, it provides \emph{online} measures of how readers experience the text.
+Eye tracking enables a viable alternative to the reading comprehension and labeling approaches, which obviates many of their limitations.
+Perhaps its key advantage is that, differently from comprehension questions and human judgments, which are both \emph{offline} behavioral signals, it provides \emph{online} measures of how readers experience the text.
+Unlike many human annotation frameworks, it offers continuous scores according to multiple interpretable measures.
 While in this work we highlight reading ease, such measures are also intimately related to online language comprehension processes and, as such, provide a multifaceted measure for readability.

+An additional long-standing challenge in readability assessment is the topical variability across texts.
+According to \citet{vajjala2022trends}, this ``... leads us to question what the ARA models learn -- is it a notion of text complexity, or topical differences among texts?''.
+In this work, we introduce a new method for controlling for such variability by focusing on the readability change as a result of largely content-preserving simplification edits.
+While in the current study we use this method in the context of reading ease, similar methodologies can also be applied in the future to annotation and comprehension-based readability benchmarks.